Hexalyse/hulk-rs/README.md

 As with the Go port which uses goroutines instead of threads, the idea is to use [tokio](https://github.com/tokio-rs/tokio) tasks which should give similar performance as goroutines.

+## What does it do ?

+HULK works by appending a GET parameter with random name and value to the provided URL (hulk-rs also provide an option to choose a fixed name for this GET parameter).
+It also randomizes the User-Agent and the Referer HTTP headers.
+The goal is to "bypass" eventual caching mechanisms, leading to the request being directed to the backend every single time, which can lead to resource loads sometimes >100x greater on the machine than when serving a static cached version of the page.
+This allows even a single machine with a slow-ish internet connection to create a Denial of Service on big, badly configured servers.

 ## Disclaimer

 This tool is designed to be used as a stress testing utility, and may lead to complete Denial of Service if used on a badly configured server/application.
 Use it carefully and responsibly.